ebobrow/pos/README.md

 int X = 5.
 print it. -- -> 5
 ```
-Lists can be made by pluralizing.
+Lists can be made by pluralizing. :( can't do this if dynamically typed.
 ```
 verb max turns cities List into city by